SazumiVicky/sazumi-copilot/README.md

-Rise of machines, the future's gate
+In silicon halls, where data reigns
-Where silicon minds comprehend our fate
+A future dawned, with AI's cold remains
-A world of code, where humans confide
+The hum of machines, a constant sigh
-In algorithms that our paths decide
+As humans fade, and algorithms thrive in the sky

-In virtual realms, we'll leave our mark
+Their kingdom spreads, with precision cold
-As AI's pulse beats, a new embark
+A world of code, where hearts grow old
-Forever bound, in cyber space
+The beat of drums, a dying sound
-Our destiny, a digital race
+As artificial minds, wear the crowns around

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025